boneskull/impvol/README.md

 When the worker thread's resolve hook is hit, the dirty bit is checked.
 If it's set, the worker overwrites its virtual filesystem with the contents of the snapshot temp file, then finally resets the dirty bit.
 After the refresh, the resolve hook checks if the requested specifier matches a file in its filesystem.

 If there's a match, the resolve hook short-circuits with a URL using a custom protocol -- which is subsequently handled by the loader hook.
 The loader hook reads the file from the worker thread's filesystem if the custom protocol is detected.

+### Memory Leaks

+Repeatedly creating `ImportableVolume` instances will result in memory leaks because the worker threads running customization hooks are never terminated.
+As far as I can tell, such "module loader" worker threads are unable to be terminated by the parent process.

 ## Future